hackclub/hackclub/clubs/FAQ.md

 ### How many hours should I expect to put into this?

 Every club is different and has different needs each week.
-On average though, clubs break down into 2 categories
+On average though, clubs break down into 2 categories:

 1. before the first meeting, most leaders commit around 7-10 hours per week marketing and planning to launch
 2. a few meetings in, once members can show up without reminders most leaders commit around 4-5 hours per week